Occasionally a circumstance arises in which CCC presents the following error message before creating or running a backup task:

 Reformatting one of the affected volumes will resolve the problem, however there is a non-destructive solution:

-- Open CCC and try configuring your backup task again
+- Try configuring your backup task again

 If you ever see two mounted instances of your Western Digital device in the Finder, you should immediately unmount the device, detach it from your Mac, and then restart your computer.
 In most of the cases we've seen, the duplicate instances of the device are unmounted and therefore harmless.
 In a couple cases, however, macOS mounted two instances of the volume and the volume wound up corrupted.

-Western Digital's Support Knowledgebase that the Put hard disks to sleep when possible setting should be disabled when using their external USB hard drives.
+Western Digital's Support Knowledgebase states that the Put hard disks to sleep when possible setting should be disabled when using their external USB hard drives.
 If you're using a Western Digital external USB device, open the Energy Saver Preference Pane in the System Preferences application and uncheck the box next to the Put hard disks to sleep when possible setting.